FixBD/Educare/README.md

 Here admin can update/edit/delete the students results that was previously added.

+#### 5. Grading Systems

+*Admin menu > Educare > Grading Systems*

+Here you can change your custom results system.
+Also, you can change or add your country's result rules by code, Educare provides some powerful functions to manage or add custom result rules based on your demand.
+If you don't khow, How to add custom results rules?
+Visit the [Educare support](https://wordpress.org/support/plugin/educare)  forum to add your custom rules.

+In the preview version of Educare, admins can add results with only one (default) grading system.
+Now by adding (v1.2.0+) this feature admin can add his country result system/rules.
+So, <strong>Using this feature you (admin) can add, modify, manage or automatically calculate any type of result based your country or demand<strong>.
+Eg: India, Bangladesh or US result GPA (CGPA) and calculation methods/rules are different.
+So, maintaining a defined result using one rule is a bit tricky.
+The result rule feature solves this problem.
+If you manage results for Indian students, you can add Indian grading system or rules.
+Also, you can add Bangladesh or US grading system in the same way.
+We know, it's a bit difficult.
+Please share your experience while using these features to improve Educare.

-#### 5. Educare Settings
+#### 6. Educare Settings

 *Admin menu > Educare > Settings*

 Here you can see two sections.
 One is for Add Content and another one is Settings.

 * Add Content:
-1. Add/Update/Delete Subject
-2. Add/Update/Delete Class
+0. Add/Update/Delete Class
+0. Add/Update/Delete Subject
-3. Add/Update/Delete Exam
+0. Add/Update/Delete Exam
-4. Add/Update/Delete Year
+0. Add/Update/Delete Year
-5. Add/Update/Delete Extra field
+0. Add/Update/Delete Extra field

 * Settings
 Here you can change or disable students default photos.

+#### Page Setup
+Inter your front end results page slug (Where you use `[educare_results]` shortcode in your editor, template or any shortcode-ready area for front end results system).
+Don't need to insert with domain - http://xxxxx.com/results.
+Only slug will be accepted, for exp: results or index.php/results.

 * Switch buttons details:

+#### Display
+Here you can change or disable Front End Typography of - Name, Roll Number and Reg No

-Delete confirmation
+#### Delete confirmation
 Anable and disable delete/remove confirmation

 #### Guidelines
 Anable and disable guide/help messages

-**Recommend:** You can keep anabled **Guidelines** to get help pop message.
-It's help you to know - How to use the Educare.
+**Recommend:** You can keep anabled **Guidelines** to get help pop-up messages.
+It's help you to know - How to use the the plugins (Educare).

 #### Students Photos
 Show or Hide students photos